 The most commonly affected areas of the face in Trigeminal Neuralgia include the jaw and lower face.

-1. Area of pain: The pain can be focused on one spot (depending upon the branch that is affected) or can advance to a widespread area.
-The areas that can be affected include jaws, eyes, cheeks, lips, and teeth, area around the nose, ears, gums, forehead.
+1. Area of pain: The pain can be focused on one spot (depending upon the branch that is affected) or can advance to a wider area.
+The areas that can be affected include jaws, teeth, eyes, lips, cheeks, area around the nose, ears, and forehead.

-2. Type of pain: Pains can be excruciating, tearing, shooting, jabbing, or feel like electric shocks.
-Trigeminal neuropathic pains that produce tingling and numbness (usually due to oral surgery or dentistry) may also occur.
-There may be a tingling, pin needle sensation or numbness in the face before the development of pain.
-Burning sensation in the face may also be felt after pain has subsided.
-Twitching (involuntary muscle contraction causing jerking in the affected part) in the face may also occur after an attack of pain.
+2. Type of pain: Pain can be excruciating, tearing, shooting, jabbing, or feel like electric shocks.
+Trigeminal neuropathic pain that produces tingling and numbness (usually due to oral surgery or dentistry) may also occur.
+One may feel a tingling, pin needle sensation or numbness on the face before pain sets in.
+Burning sensation in the face may be felt after pain has subsided.
+Twitching (involuntary muscle contraction causing jerking in the affected part) in the face may also occur after a pain attack.

-7. Time of occurrence: It can occur once the patient is exposed to any triggering factors (and sometimes even without them).
+7. Time of occurrence: It can occur if the patient is exposed to triggering factors (and sometimes even without them).
 It never happens while a person is asleep.

 What Causes Trigeminal Neuralgia (TGN or TN)?

-It arises from the abnormal functioning of the trigeminal nerve.
+TGN arises from the abnormal functioning of the trigeminal nerve.
 The main cause behind TGN is compression of the trigeminal nerve by a blood vessel.
-It damages the myelin sheath (protective covering of nerve fibers) of this nerve and results in the hyperfunctioning of the nerve.
+It damages the myelin sheath (protective covering of nerve fibres) of this nerve causing hyperfunctioning of the nerve.
 As a result of the damage, even a little stimulation on the portion of the face supplied by this nerve excites pain.
 In addition, the nerve is unable to close pain signals once nerve stimulation stops.
-The compression of nerve for a short period does not cause pain but long-term constant compression causes demyelination of nerve initially, followed by degeneration of axons (thin fibers extending from nerve cell that function to transmit electrical signals to nerve cells, muscles, glands).
+The compression of a nerve for a short period does not cause pain but long-term constant compression causes demyelination of nerve initially, followed by degeneration of axons (thin fibers extending from nerve cell that function to transmit electrical signals to nerve cells, muscles, glands).

 Various causes of Trigeminal Neuralgia include:

-2. Trauma / Injury to nerve: Damage to the nerve can occur as a result of facial injury, dental injury or a surgical procedure (eg sinus surgery, oral surgery), stroke (brain damage arising from interrupted blood supply to the brain) can lead to TN.
+2. Trauma / Injury to nerve: Damage to the nerve can occur as a result of facial injury, dental injury or a surgical procedure (e.g. sinus surgery, oral surgery).
+Stroke (brain damage arising from interrupted blood supply to the brain) can also lead to TN.

-5. Collagen Vascular Diseases: Diseases like scleroderma, systemic lupus erythematosus can trigger Trigeminal Neuralgia.
+5. Collagen Vascular Diseases: Diseases like scleroderma and systemic lupus erythematosus can trigger Trigeminal Neuralgia.
 In such diseases, the immune system causes inflammation in the collagen and surrounding joints.

 However, it should be noted that in many cases, there is no specific cause for Trigeminal Neuralgia called as idiopathic TN.

-What Are The Factors That Contribute to the Development of Trigeminal Neuralgia?
+What Factors contribute to the Development of Trigeminal Neuralgia

 What Triggers Nerve Pain in TGN?